Table of Contents

 Types of Home Door Locks

-In today’s day and age, there are countless varieties of door locks on the market to choose from.
+In today’s day and age, there are countless varieties on the market to choose from.

-From bump-proof door locks and high-security door locks to Bluetooth smart home locks and everything in between, there are several great security options designed to suit a variety of people and purposes.
+From high-quality to Bluetooth smart home locks and everything in between, there are several great options designed to suit a variety of people and purposes.

 That being said, it’s important to select the right type of lock for your specific wants and needs.
-If you’re worried about bump keys, then a bump-proof lock should be a top priority.
-If you want a lock you can control from anywhere and integrate into your security or home automation system, then you’ll want to go with a high-tech smart home door lock.
+If you’re worried about bump keys, then a lock should be a top priority.
+If you want a lock you can control from anywhere and integrate into your home automation system, then you’ll want to go with a high-tech smart home lock.
 You get the idea.

 Security Grading

-Most high-quality door and guard security locks have a specific security grade certification that defines their strength, durability, and level of security.
+Most high-quality doors and guard have a specific grade certification that defines their strength, durability, and level.

-ANSI Grade 2 – Mid-priced, mid-grade locks used on a variety of residential doors.
+ANSI Grade 2 – Mid-priced, mid-grade used on a variety of residential doors.

-ANSI Grade 3 – Bottom tier locks are typically used as secondary locking mechanisms.
+ANSI Grade 3 – Bottom-tier are typically used as secondary locking mechanisms.

-Checking this rating is an excellent way of determining how secure a lock really is and picking one with the right level of security, longevity, and performance.
+Checking this rating is an excellent way of determining how secure a lock is and picking one with the right level, longevity, and performance.

 Installation